VOLUNTEER AT THE Y

 Volunteer must be 18 years or older

 Volunteers will be trained by program staff and asked to volunteer regularly for at least 6-12 months.

 Please contact Dominic Griffith if you’d like to volunteer or if you’d like to sign up to receive this service through the YMCA.

-We’re looking for volunteers to start and lead activities for older adults, based upon their areas of interest.
-Whether you like to paint, knit, dance, walk, bike or play mahjong, we’re looking for you!
+We’re looking for volunteers to start and lead activities for youth and teens, based upon their areas of interest.
+Whether you like to paint, make slime, play chess, walk, bike or play mahjong, we’re looking for you!
 Please complete the form below if you’d like to start or join a YMCA Activity Club.

 All applications will be reviewed and if approved, be assigned a time and space for the group to meet either at the Wilkes-Barre, Pittston or Camp Kresge YMCA locations.

 - Lead our boards of directors and committees